 Residence permits are issued for continuous residence after two years of temporary stay, provided there have been no changes in the conditions on which the permit was granted.

 Foreign nationals with a fixed-term residence permit and planning to stay beyond the validity of the permit must apply for an extension well ahead of time.
 Applications for an extension can only be submitted to the police in Finland.

 A permanent residence permit can be granted when the applicant has been resident in Finland for four consecutive years on a continuous residence permit.
 A permanent residence permit is valid for an indefinite period.

 A fixed-term or permanent residence permit is revoked if the foreign national has moved permanently out of Finland or if they have remained outside the country for two years without interruption, with the intention of staying there permanently.

 Under the newly revised Population Information Act, persons planning to move abroad for three months or longer are required to notify the local register office that they are moving temporarily or permanently.

 A residence permit may be granted on the basis of family ties, studies, gainful employment or pursuing a trade or profession.

 A processing fee is charged for each residence permit application.
 The fee is payable by credit card when the application is submitted to the Embassy.
+The Embassy only accepts credit or debit card payments (cash, Diners Club and Amex cards are not acceptable).
 The fee is not refunded if the application is withdrawn or refused.
 The processing fees are subject to change on a monthly basis in accordance with the Ministry's official exchange rate, so the applicants are asked to check the current service fees from the Embassy's website.